23 Hidden Costs of Buying a Home

 Given all the potential repairs that can arise with owning a home, it’s important to set aside an emergency fund.
 That way, you’re covered in the event that something goes wrong with your new home.

-Estimates for how much homeowners should set aside in this fund range between 3 and 6 months of living expenses.
-It may seem like a lot, but you’ll be happy to have it on hand if disaster occurs!
+Estimates for how much homeowners should set aside in this fund range between three and six months of living expenses.
+It may seem like a lot, but you’ll be happy to have it on hand if disaster occurs.

 Bottom line

-All of these costs may see like a lot to navigate, but your real estate agent is here to help.
-Working with a top buyer’s agent can help you know which costs are typical for buyers to cover, which are more commonly covered by sellers, and what negotiating power you have in the current market.
+All of these costs may seem like a lot to navigate, but your real estate agent is here to help.
+Working with a top buyer’s agent can help you know which costs are typical for buyers to cover, which are more commonly paid by sellers, and what negotiating power you have in the current market.

 Find a Buyer's Agent To Navigate the Hidden Costs of Buying a Home